Men's prize money

 Here’s what we believe our solution will achieve:

 Fairer distribution of prize money reflecting the FA’s ‘For All’ remit.

 Transformational sums of money going to women’s and non-league clubs, accelerating club & player development.

 Creating an FA Cup that will be a beacon for equity and fairness in sport worldwide.

 Signalling to fans and clubs that English football wants to be the leader when it comes to gender equality and not follow.

 Inspiration for thousands of female footballers that they matter and their future is taken seriously.

-“Last season we had a really good FA Cup run which saw us get to the second round proper, further than we've ever been before.
+“A couple of seasons ago we had a really good FA Cup run which saw us get to the second round proper, further than we've ever been before.
 We got just over £2k in winnings.
 So, when Lewes pointed out to me that under their PPF system we would have won nearly £50k, that's just mind blowing and what that means for us as a club, with annual operating costs of around £15k.
 It would have meant that we could have provided a lot more in terms of coaching, numbers of coaches, and put on different teams.
-There are so many more girls looking to get into football locally and we just don't have the opportunity to provide them with the teams and the support, equipment & facilities.”Lee Martin - Chairman
+There are so many more girls looking to get into football locally and we just don't have the opportunity to provide them with the teams and the support, equipment & facilities.”Lee Martin - Chairman, Netherton United

 do you prefer?